leadedge/Spout2/SPOUTSDK/SpoutDirectX/SpoutDX/Windows/Video/readme.md

 * Choose the Windows static build and download the archive.
 * Unzip the archive and copy bin\FFmpeg.exe and bin\FFprobe.exe to : &nbsp;DATA\FFMPEG
 * Copy the entire DATA folder to the folder containing the executable file.\
-This may be, for example, "..\SpoutDriectX\SpoutDX\Windows\Video\x64\Release".
+This may be, for example, "..\SpoutDirectX\SpoutDX\Windows\Video\x64\Release".

+Note that the "x64\Release" folder already contains FFMPEG and MOVIE folders as well as an example movie and prebuilt executable.
+Do not delete the folder.
+These files will not be over-writtten by a Visual Studio build.

-After the program has started, you can use File < Open to load different movie files.
+After the FFmpeg files are in place, the pre-built executable can be used for preliminary testing.
+When the program is running, you can use File < Open to load different movie files.